 Due to suppression of results, we are unable to report on specifics for this goal.
-It should be noted that FMNI self-declaration has been a focus area at MES and our numbers are increasing.
+It should be noted that FMNI self-declaration has been a focus area at MES.
 This will hopefully allow for more examinable results in the future.
 Regular attendance continues to be a primary concern when instructing students.